Book Review for “The Light of Hidden Flowers” by Jennifer Handford.

 I truly enjoyed this book, for many reasons, not the least of which included Handford tackling such subjects as disabled veterans, disenfranchised children, and grassroots non-profit organizing.
 Handford gives us a female protagonist we can be proud of, and admire, whose emotions never overshadow her feminism or her fighting for things that she believes are right and just – both for herself and for others.
 Although the book isn’t perfect, it is a novel written for 21st century women, which some men will probably enjoy as well.
 I highly recommend this book and can give it a solid four out of five stars.

-“The Light of Hidden Flowers” by Jennifer Handford, published by Lake Union Press on November 10, 2015, is available from Amazon, Barnes & Noble, the Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
+“The Light of Hidden Flowers” by Jennifer Handford, published by Lake Union Press on November 10, 2015, is available (via these affiliate links) from Amazon, Barnes & Noble, the Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this book via NetGalley in exchange for a fair review.